cleverhans-lab/FRAUD-Detect/README.md

 In this section, we investigate on whether a dishonest entity could evade \name while performing fairwashing.
 We assume an informed adversary who is aware of the FRAUD-Detect and desires to evade FRAUD-Detect while performing fairwashing.

-To probe the robustness of our detector to an informed adversary empirically, we explore the range of fairness gap given a fixed value of fidelity and a fixed value of  $\mathcal{C}_{\text{KL}}$ via solving the informed adversary optimization problem.
+The ./FRAUD-Detect/FRAUD-Detect_code/quantifying_fairwashing/ directory contains codes that explore the range of fairness gap given a fixed value of fidelity and a fixed value of  KL divergence via solving the informed adversary optimization problem.

-The folder `./FRAUD-Detect_code/threshold_plotting/threshold_plots.py`
+#### Outputs
-creates plots showing the range of unfairnesses achievable by a user seeking to evade the fairwashing detector.
+A plot showing the range of demographic parity gap achievable by the informed adversary seeking to evade the fairwashing detector.

 ## References
 If you use our code, please cite the following paper: